Britons' festive fun undercut by faster food-price inflation

 [LONDON] Britain's clothing chains and department stores are taking a hit as faster food-price inflation eats into the amount consumers have for non-essential spending.

-Industry figures published on Tuesday showed in-store sales of non-food items fell an annual 4.4 per cent in the fourth quarter.
-That's the steepest since records began five years ago and a blow to stores hoping for Christmas cheer after a tough 2017.
-Growth in internet shopping also played a part, with online sales proving stronger in the period.
+Industry figures published Tuesday showed non-food sales fell an annual 1.4 per cent in the fourth quarter, the most since 2009.
+Online demand proved stronger, leaving high street sales down by an even bigger 3.7 per cent, a blow to retailers hoping for Christmas cheer after a tough 2017.

 In December alone, overall retail sales rose a "meagre" 0.6 per cent on a like-for-like basis, according to the British Retail Consortium.
 Department-store owner Debenhams said last week that year-end sales fell and full-year profit will miss analyst expectations.

 UK inflation accelerated to 3.1 per cent in November, the fastest in more than five years.
-Food prices rose 4 per cent, almost double the pace of workers' average earnings growth.
-As households spend more putting food on the table, that's hitting sales in other areas.
+Food prices rose four per cent, almost double the pace of workers' average earnings growth.

 The UK's inflation surge is the result of the pound's decline after the vote to leave the European Union in 2016.
 Compounding the squeeze, wage growth has remained sluggish.